 Example 2- In-built Gantt Project Planning Template

-Let’s see Project Timeline using Excel In Built Gantt project template.
+Let’s see Project Timeline using Excel In-Built Gantt project template.
 As you all know, excel is well known for its simplicity.
-There are more simple ways in recent versions of excel which has a separate template for Gantt Project Planning.
+There are more simple ways in recent versions of excel, which have a separate template for Gantt Project Planning.
 You can directly use it and give your data inputs to have a Gantt Visualization.
-It reduces steps we covered in the first example and apparently is a time saver.
+It reduces the steps we covered in the first example and apparently is a time saver.

 - In Search Box, type Gantt Project Planner and hit the search button to search the template dedicated for Project Planning.

-- You can double click the template to get opened and fill the details as per header which reflects a change in horizontal bars placed there.
+- You can double click the template to get opened and fill in the details as per the header, which reflects a change in horizontal bars placed there.

 Things to Remember

-- Project Timeline chart is also called as Gantt Chart which has been developed by Henry Laurence Gantt.
-Gantt chart is specially developed for project timeline management purpose.
+- Project Timeline chart is also called as Gantt Chart, which Henry Laurence Gantt has developed.
+Gantt chart is specially developed for project timeline management purposes.

 - Horizontal bars on the Gantt chart represent the duration (In a number of days or in time) it takes to complete any particular activity or project.